Ergus/Extrae-rs/Readme.md

 After the execution of instrumented code the profiler creates a new `TRACE\_[timestamp]` directory.
 It contains multiple trace files:
-`Trace_#`.
-There is one of such files for every thread created during the program execution, where `#` is the internal thread id.
+`Trace_[tid].bin`.
+There is one of such files for every thread created during the program execution, where `[tid]` is the internal thread id.
 The main thread is always 1.

 The profiler prints the name of the directory at the end of the execution.

-The `Trace_#` files are binary files with all the trace events.
+The `Trace_*.bin` files are binary files with all the trace events.
 The final trace needs to merge all the files in order to visualize them with tools like [Paraver](https://tools.bsc.es/paraver).